hizamkamis/Event-Manager-Windows-App/README.md

-Event-Manager-App-Win-
+Event-Manager-Windows-App
 ======================

+**Description:**

-An event manager / organizer desktop local app for windows (app created for NUS CS2103 module)
+An event manager and organizer desktop app for windows.
+This app was created using C# and submitted for the NUS CS2103 module.

+**Instructions:**

+Run the file titled "44_V0.2.msi" to install the app on your windows desktop.
+The user guides and developer's guide can be found under the folder "Guides".

+The project files can be opened and viewed in Microsoft Visual Studio.